Periodic orbits based on orthogonal collocation

 orCOPBLS()

-which the method of condensation of parameters (COP) implemented in Auto-07p.
+which is the method of condensation of parameters (COP) implemented in Auto-07p.
 For this to be most efficient, the vector field must be written in non-allocating form.- you can use bordered linear solvers in large dimensions to take advantage of the specific shape of the jacobian.
 See also Trapezoid method for additional information.

 Floquet multipliers computation